locationtech/geomesa/README.md

 This means that the version of the `geomesa-accumulo-distributed-runtime` JAR installed on Accumulo tablet servers **must** match the version of the `geomesa-accumulo-gs-plugin` JAR installed in the `WEB-INF/lib` directory of GeoServer.

+See the [Upgrade Guide](http://www.geomesa.org/documentation/user/upgrade.html) for information on specific version updates.

 ## Maven Integration